Andrew Jones, Co-Director

 Travis Franck, PhD

-Drew is Co-Director of Climate Interactive.
-He is a system dynamics modeler, facilitator, trainer, and designer of simulation-based learning environments.
+Drew is Co-Founder and Co-Director of Climate Interactive.
+An expert on international climate and energy issues, he is a system dynamics modeler, keynote speaker, and designer of simulation-based learning environments.

-Writings, videos, and other media by Drew can be found here.
+Writings, videos and other media can be found here.

 Before joining the team, Stephanie was a statistician and project coordinator with the State of South Carolina Office of Research and Statistics, a planner for the SC Energy Office, and a GIS analyst for Arcadis Geraghty & Miller.